 Based on Environment Canada data from 1955 to 2013, there is a 10 percent chance of a white Christmas on any given year.
 However, due to climate change, the chances have actually increased to 15 percent since 1994 – due to increasing coastal storm patterns in the region.

-Frankly, I don’t care whether you’ve been naughty or nice – these things to do in Vancouver during Christmas should more than keep you busy while Santa makes the call!
+Frankly, I don’t care whether you’ve been naughty or nice – these things to do during Christmas time in Vancouver should more than keep you busy while Santa makes the call!